Acoustic camera

-An acoustic camera is an imaging device used to locate sound sources and to characterize them.
+An acoustic camera (or noise camera) is an imaging device used to locate sound sources and to characterize them.
 It consists of a group of microphones, also called a microphone array, from which signals are simultaneously collected and processed to form a representation of the location of the sound sources.

 Terminology

 The term acoustic camera has first appeared at the end of the 19th century: A physiologist, J.R.
-Ewald, was investigating the function of the inner ear and introduced an analogy with the Chladni plates (a domain nowadays called Cymatics), a device enabling to visually see the modes of vibration of a plate.
+Ewald, was investigating the function of the inner ear and introduced an analogy with the Chladni plates (a domain nowadays called Cymatics), a device enabling users to visually see the modes of vibration of a plate.
 He called this device an acoustic camera.
 The term has then been widely used during the 20th century to designate various types of acoustic devices, such as underwater localization systems or active systems used in medicine.
 It designates nowadays any transducer array used to localize sound sources (the medium is usually the air), especially when coupled with an optical camera.

 Technology

 General principles

 An acoustic camera generally consists of a microphone array and optionally an optical camera.
 The microphones – analog or digital – are acquired simultaneously or with known relative time delays to be able to use the phase difference between the signals.
 As the sound propagates in the medium (air, water...) at a finite known speed, a sound source is perceived by the microphones at different time instants and at different sound intensities that depend on both the sound source location and the microphone location.

 One popular method to obtain an acoustic image from the measurement of the microphone is to use beamforming: By delaying each microphone signal relatively and adding them, the signal coming from a specific direction $\left(\theta_0, \phi_0\right)$ is amplified while signals coming from other directions are canceled.
 The power of this resulting signal is then calculated and reported on a power map at a pixel corresponding to the direction $\left(\theta_0, \phi_0\right)$.
 The process is iterated at each direction where the power needs to be computed.

-While this method has many advantages – robustness, easy to understand, highly parallelizable because each direction can be computed independently, versatile (there exist many types of beamformers to include various types of hypothesis), relatively fast – it also has some drawbacks: the produced acoustic map has artifacts (also called side lobes or ghost sources) and it does not model correctly correlated sound sources.
+This method has many advantages – it is robust, easy to understand, highly parallelizable (because each direction can be computed independently), versatile (there exist many types of beamformers), and it is relatively fast.
+It however has some drawbacks: it does not model correctly correlated sound sources, and the produced acoustic map has artifacts (also called side lobes or ghost sources).
 Various methods have been introduced to reduce the artifacts such as DAMAS or to take in account correlated sources such as CLEAN-SC, both at the price of a higher computational cost.

 When the sound sources are near the acoustic camera, the relative intensity perceived by the different microphones as well as the waves not being any more seen as planar but spherical by the acoustic camera add new information compared to the case of sources being far from the camera.
 It enables to use more effective methods such as acoustic holography.